Metabyte2710/RGB/Crucial-Ballistix-RGB.md

 0x1E - Flashing, Static, Water Wave

-0x82F0 - 0x84
+0x82F0 - Apply Changes, 0x01 or 0x84 (possibly saving?)

 0x8300 seems to be the base register for red.
 8 red bytes are written into 0x01 after writing 0x8300 to 0x00.
+Gets automatically updated when effect modes are applied.

 0x8340 seems to be the base register for green.
 8 green bytes are written into 0x01 after writing 0x8340 to 0x00.